pvto/pvto.github.io/_posts/2015-08-27-animated-gif-from-konte-render.md

 ---
 layout: post
 category : generative art
-tagline: "Creating an animated gif from a Konte render (3D)" tags : [konte, generative art, gif, convert]
+tagline: "Creating an animated gif from a konte render (3D)" tags : [konte, generative art, gif, convert]
 ---
 {% include JB/setup %}

 *Konte is a little language for generating 3D scenes.
+You can create pngs of arbitrary dimensions from command line or UI, depending on your preference.
-It is a bit lonely, it does not talk with RenderMan or other 3D formats, only generates png's and svg's.
-I'll create a series of images in a UI, then convert it to an animated gif.*
+I'll sequence a render in the UI and convert it to an animated gif.*

 For following this through you will need [Java 8 development kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [git](https://git-scm.com/), and also [Maven](https://maven.apache.org/install.html) and [convert](http://www.imagemagick.org/script/convert.php) (command line graphics conversion tool).
-I will not delve into how these are installed!

-After following my instructions, you will have this (and you can replace the texture by simply copying another bitmap to place, or change the artifact shape by altering its formula):
+After following through, you will have put together this:

 ![konte-render-result](/assets/img/animated-gif-from-konte-render/konte-render-result.gif)

+(You can then replace the texture and change the artifact shape if you like, but I'll leave that to an excercise :)

 So, let's get that gif out of the viewport.